-Claim: Comedian Dennis Miller is the author of "A Brief Overview of the Situation," an Internet-circulated essay about the Arab-Israeli conflict.
+Claim: Comedian Dennis Miller authored “A Brief Overview of the Situation,” an essay about the Palestinian-Israeli conflict.

 Dennis Miller’s rant on the Middle East crisis.